 What’s on the label?

 The label is inspired by the herd of cows that contributes an essential way for their natural fertilizer.
 It is a working farm and biodynamic practices contribute to the farm’s diversity.

-The healthy growth of grapevines is enriched by ancient grains such as spelt, farro, and einkorn wheat, as well as the fruit orchards and vegetable gardens, meadows of wild herbs and flowers that scatter the farm.
+The healthy growth of grapevines is enriched by ancient grains such as spelled, farro, and einkorn wheat, as well as the fruit orchards and vegetable gardens, meadows of wild herbs and flowers that scatter the farm.